NXT TV preview: Tuesday's Halloween Havoc fallout show - Pro Wrestling Dot Net

 -Nathan Frazer and Axiom vs. Je’Von Evans and Cedric Alexander for the NXT Tag Team Titles

-Powell’s POV: NXT will be live from Orlando, Florida at the WWE Performance Center.
+Powell’s POV: NXT also announced Lola Vice vs. Jaida Parker with Dawn Marie as special referee for the Wednesday, November 6 television show that will be held at 2300 Arena.
+Tuesday’s NXT will be live from Orlando, Florida at the WWE Performance Center.
 Join John Moore for his live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment